Mjz86/c_colon/README.md

 - note :
 the c colon linker only uses the abi hashes as signaturs for linkage.

+---

-## runtime libraries and compilation:
+runtime libraries and compilation

 the objective of a full abi is to allow arbitrary mixing of object files produced by conforming implementations, by fully specifying the binary interface of application programs.

 - there are 8 main steps( might ):